jamf/JAWA/README.md

 ## What is it?

 The Jamf Automation and Webhook Assistant, JAWA, is a webapp that hosts various automation tools.
 Some of these tools include webhooks, cron/timed automations, and report generations.
-Automations within Jamf Pro can now be accomplished, and IT Administrators can utilize Webhooks and APIs of other SaaS products to automate multi-step or repetitive tasks.
+Completely automated workflows in Jamf Pro can now be accomplished, and IT Administrators can utilize Webhooks and APIs of other SaaS products to automate other multi-step or repetitive tasks.
 Thanks to the ease of use and modularity of the JAWA, scripts and workflows can be shared across organizations and teams.

 ## How it works?